-For this assignment, you will create an essay which addresses one of the questions created by our seminar group, a question which allows to you draw on material from the entire course.
-It is not intended to require additional outside research; you should refer to course readings and discussion, as well as relevant materials you have encountered from your termpaper project.
-Please use APA or MLA documentation format.
+For this assignment, you will create an essay which addresses one of the questions created by our seminar group, a question which allows you to draw on material from the entire course.
+It is not intended to require outside research; you should refer to course readings and discussion, as well as relevant materials you have encountered from your termpaper project.
+Use APA or MLA documentation format.
 You will be evaluated on the clarity of your argument, your understanding of the sources you employ, and the quality of the paper's organization and editing.